marchhead/jonas_deckforcardsapi_testlet/README.md

 ![Image of Sample of the Execution Result](http://www.baijuyi.me/upload/2020/4/WechatIMG12-d5d8526bf6d24a0596cf47ef5ab26876.png)

 ## To do next
-* To implement configuration module
+* To implement the configuration module
 * To optimize the multiple threading
 * To optimize the format of the report